blues/note-hardware/Notecarrier-A/KiCad_format/documentation/PortingNotes.md

 - Back side and mechanical only footprints can have their positions set by hand.
 - Layers were imported as DXF as in Notecarrier-B, except this is a 4 layer board so the `GND` and `POWER` layers were imported to layers `User.8` and `User.9` respectively.
 The `VIA` layers they displaced were imported using the drill file technique described in Notecarrier-F instead.
+- As with Notecarrier-B, the default OrCAD "ANSI" font is used for the majority of the text on the silkscreen.
+In the Notecarrier-B port this was substituted with the default KiCad font, which is quite a good match.
+I had a look for better matches (the `O` should be rounder and `I` should have serifs) but couldn't find a free option.
+"Copyright Violation" (seriously, that's the name of it) is free and has very good character matching, unfortunately the kerning is far too tight.
+"Rational TW" and "Dress Code Regular Round" are probably better matches, but neither are free.
+	- So sticking with the KiCad default font for now.
+- Unlike Notecarrier-B, fills are not excluded from `RS-0402` footprints.
+Now it turns out the exclusion is board specific, it makes sense not to have it as part of the standard part.
+To accommodate I've duplicated the original footprints, suffixed the originals with `_NO-FILL`, and removed the fill keepout from the copy.
+I've then gone back to Notecarrier-B and updated the footprints to the `_NO-FILL` variants.

 ### 3D